 He was introduced to IDIA through a sensitisation session conducted at his school by the IDIA Rajasthan Chapter.
 He was trained by the IDIA Rajasthan Chapter for one year.
 He was so focused about his target that he never let his financial hardships to come in between him and his dream.
 During his training with IDIA Rajasthan Chapter, he used to cycle for around 40 kilometres every day to save money.

-Ashok aspires to become a lawyer, and is interested in Criminal Law.
 He has participated in various intra-moot court and ADR competitions, and has been a part of various conferences and workshops.
 He also represented his institute at 8th NLIU-INADR International Law School Mediation Tournament in 2019.
 Ashok is also interested in theatre and was a part of his University’s Theater Club.
 In fact, he acted in various one-act plays and street plays that have won several awards including Best One Act Play.
-He has recently completed his virtual internship with Khaitan and Co, Mumbai (July 2020).
-Previously he has also interned with Hon’ble Justice Ravi Krishan Kapoor, Judge, High Court at Calcutta (January 2020), Tree of Life Associates, Law Firm, Bangalore (July 2019) and Advocate Amit Agrawal, Supreme Court of India, New Delhi (January 2019).
+Ashok has interned with the Dispute Resolution Team of Shardul Amarchand Mangaldas & Co., (New Delhi), Khaitan and Co, Mumbai (July 2020), Hon’ble Justice Ravi Krishan Kapoor, Judge, High Court at Calcutta (January 2020), Tree of Life Associates, Law Firm, Bangalore (July 2019) and Advocate Amit Agrawal, Supreme Court of India, New Delhi (January 2019).